JoshuaStanden/JoshuaStanden/README.md

-# 💫 About Me:
+# About Me:
 After 21 years in IT Support roles, I'm moving on to things I'm more passionate about.

-Cybersecurity degree 2026 @ WGU

-Currently working on Coursera/Google Cybersecurity Professional Certificate.
-June 2024 - 2 out of 8 sections completed.

 Looking for entry-level or intern Cybersecurity positions in the first quarter of 2025.

 # Currently working on:
-Proxmox home lab: 5 servers across a variety of hardware.
-Virtualized services/servers include two pi-hole DNS servers, PLEX server, Wuzah SIEM environment, and currently exploring open source CRM implementations for use in documenting work done in the Wuzah environment.
+- Cybersecurity degree 2026 @ WGU
+- Currently working on Coursera/Google Cybersecurity Professional Certificate.
+June 2024 - 3 out of 8 sections completed.
+- Homelab
+- Case study involving 200 seats in a Tribal Gaming Casino in Oregon.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/joshuastanden)